What Are the Parts of an Appraisal?

 Sales Comparison

-• However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

 Valuation Using the Income Approach